GSA/idmanagement.gov/_implement/distribute-fcpca.md

 1. Navigate to **Policies** > **Windows Settings** > **Security Settings** > **Public Key Policies**.
 1. Right-click **Intermediate Certification Authorities**, and select **Import**.
 1. The Certificate Import Wizard appears
-1. Browse to and select the certificates [issued by the FCPCA](#certificates-issued-by-the-federal-common-policy-ca) that you want to distribute.
+1. Browse to and select the certificates [issued by the FCPCA](#certificates-issued-by-the-federal-common-policy-ca){:class="usa-link"} that you want to distribute.
 1. Verify that the target **Certificate Store** presents **Intermediate Certification Authorities**, and select **Next**.
 1. Select **Finish** to complete the import.
 1. A success message appears.